 Play a flash game of tennis and defeat your opponents.
 It is a lot of blood, sweat and tears trying to reach the top.
 Do your best, do you have what it takes to become a champion?
 Have Fun!

-Do you like sports, and do you also enjoy to play an sport flash game online?
+Do you like sports, and do you also enjoy to play a tennis flash game online?
 If you are in the same mood as us today, then you probably would have a lot of fun if you play our free China Open flash game online.
-Am I right? ;)

 Use the Arrow Keys to move, and spacebar to hit.
 When you are serving hold spacebar and use arrows to aim.

 According to WikiPedia China Open is an annual professional tennis tournament held in Beijing, China.
 The men's singles and doubles events were first held in 1993.
 In 2006, the China Open became the first tournament outside of the United States to use the Hawk-Eye system in match play.
 Novak Djokovic is the only player to have won the title six times.
 Djokovic holds the record for consecutive wins with four titles.
 In doubles, the Bryan Brothers are the only doubles pair to have won consecutive titles.
 Svetlana Kuznetsova and Serena Williams hold the record for most titles won in the women's tournament, with two titles each.